AA Ireland

-AA Ireland Ltd is an automotive services company in Ireland, founded in 1910.
+AA Ireland Limited is an automotive services company in Ireland, founded in 1910.
 It provides rescue services, personal lines insurance, and travel, technical and information services.
 The company was formerly part of The AA, the British automobile association, but was separated in 2016 after AA Ireland was sold to Carlyle Cardinal Ireland, and in October 2020, it was sold on to Further Global Capital Management.